Estimating the area of the Mandelbrot set

 Problem and goals

-The mandelbrot set is a fractal defined as a set of complex numbers c that does not diverge to infinity when iterated infinitely through f(z) = z2 + c, starting at z = 0.
+The Mandelbrot set is a fractal defined as a set of complex numbers c that does not diverge to infinity when iterated infinitely through f(z) = z2 + c, starting at z = 0.
 This webpage will not attempt to explain the fractal, there are existing resource that does an excellent job explaining what the fractal is.
-I will assume from now that you have a basic understanding of the mandelbrot set
+I will assume from now that you have a basic understanding of the Mandelbrot set.

-There exists no analytical solution for the area of the mandelbrot set; no closed form solution or well-behaved series.
-Although from I know, the area of the mandelbrot set has little discovered implications in mathmatics, it is still a fun and interesting challenge to try to estimate the area of the fractal
+There exists no analytical solution for the area of the Mandelbrot set; no closed form solution or well-behaved series.
+Although from I know, the area of the Mandelbrot set has little discovered implications in mathmatics, it is still a fun and interesting challenge to try to estimate the area of the fractal

 The approach

-The best existing way to estimate the area of the mandelbrot set is to evaluate a very large number of points within a certain area (the area the entire set encompass) and multiply the percentage of points that is in the set by the area evaluated.
+The best existing way to estimate the area of the Mandelbrot set is to evaluate a very large number of points within a certain area (the area the entire set encompass) and multiply the percentage of points that is in the set by the area evaluated.

 I have written a computer program that does exactly that and does its best job estimating the area of the fractal